Chunking

 Structured documents

 Structured documents, sometimes referred to as fixed-format documents, have defined layouts.
 The data in these documents is located at fixed locations.
-For example, the date, or customer last name, is found in the same location in every document of the same fixed format.
+For example, the date, or customer family name, is found in the same location in every document of the same fixed format.
 Examples of fixed format documents are the W-2 U.S. tax document.

 Fixed format documents might be scanned images of original documents that were hand-filled or have complex layout structures, making them difficult to process with a basic text parsing approach.
 A common approach to processing complex document structures is to use machine learning models to extract data and apply semantic meaning to that data, where possible.